-Gas that collects in the digestive tract (esophagus, stomach, small and large intestines) is made up from these common sources:
+Gas that collects in the digestive tract (esophagus, stomach, small and large intestines) is made up from these common sources, such as eating certain foods, swallowed air, medicines and supplements and certain medical conditions.

 Eating Certain Foods